Superconductivity of anomalous pseudospin: Superconducting states

 The origin of these nodes due to purely interband pairing implies that the nodes are shifted off the Fermi surface \cite{PhysRevB.94.174518}.
 If the spin-orbit coupling is too weak, i.e. $|\bm{\lambda}_{\bm{k}}\cdot\bm{\hat{n}}|^2<|\Delta_{\pm\mp}|^2$, the nodes can annihilate with each other and are absent.
-This possibility has been discussed in the context of monolayer FeSe \cite{Agterberg:2017} and UPt$_3$ \cite{Yanase:2017}.
+This possibility has been discussed in the context of even parity superconductivity in monolayer FeSe \cite{Agterberg:2017} and odd-parity superconductivity in UPt$_3$ \cite{Yanase:2017}.
 The analysis above is valid even when Dirac lines pass through the TRIM points, as is the case in most of the derived {\it kp} theories.
 On the Dirac lines, the condition $|\bm{\lambda}_{\bm{k}}\cdot\bm{\hat{n}}|^2<|\Delta_{\pm\mp}|^2$ must occur and the spectrum is therefore gapped.
-In the Appendix A we present exact expressions for the energy eigenstates on the nodal plane for all possible combinations of mirror and parity gap symmetries.
+In Appendix A we present exact expressions for the energy eigenstates on the nodal plane for all possible combinations of mirror and parity gap symmetries.